Berkanktk/CyberSecurity/README.md

 `su` change to root
 `-l` list current sudo priviliges
 ## hashid
 Hashid will analyze and output the potential algorithm that is used to hash your input.
+Supports over 250 hash types.
 `hashid option hash`

 `-e` - list all possible hash algorithms including salted passwords